Postdoctoral Position in Neural Engineering

 Candidates should describe previous experience, skills, as well as name and contact information for two references to: Dr. Besio at <email@example.com>.
 Email applications are preferred.
 Website: http://egr.uri.edu/neurorehabilitationlab/

 The University of Rhode Island is a principal public research and graduate institution in the state of Rhode Island and an equal opportunity employer.
-The College of Engineering will soon have a new building with new facilities.
+The College of Engineering now located in the Fascitelli Center for Advanced Engineering with new facilities.
 The University is located conveniently to Boston and New York City.